usgs/shakemap/doc_source/manual4_0/tg_verification.rst

 the central observation has an amplitude of 0.75, while the other four observations have amplitudes of 1.0.
 All five have a standard deviation of 0.2.
-Here, though, he spacing of the higher amplitudes was chosen so that the conditional amplitude at the location of the central observation would approach the assigned amplitude
+Here, though, the spacing of the higher amplitudes was chosen so that the conditional amplitude at the location of the central observation would approach the assigned amplitude